Next Steps for Transfer Huskies

 You may need to take online placement tests to help your advisor make appropriate course recommendations that correspond to your levels of achievement.
 Review the information on the Testing Services website to determine which placement tests you need to take, and then register for and take the test(s) prior to your Orientation date.

-You’re not required to live in our residence halls as a transfer student, but living on campus is a part of everything that makes Huskie life so special.
+You’re not required to live in our residence halls as a transfer student, but living on campus can be a great way to connect with other Huskies.
 We even offer on-campus apartments and housing for families and upper-division students.
-You can sign your housing contract as soon as you've registered for Orientation.
+The earlier you submit your housing contract, the earlier you can make your room selection when that process begins.

-Step 7: Complete your required Pre-Orientation Program (POP).
+Step 8: Complete your required Pre-orientation Program (POP).

 POP is a self-guided module introducing many of the topics you’ll explore during your Orientation.
 You can find POP in your Next Steps Portal.
 We’ll send an email to your NIU email account when it’s time to complete it.